 Pre-Pilot Knowledge Test Welcome to your Pre-Pilot Knowledge Test.
 Your results will be sent to the email you provide.
 We will also contact you for placement options through your email.
-Name Email Address In order to act as a pilot in command of a high-performance airplane, the pilot must have 600 flight hours. have passed a flight test and a high-performance airplane. have a driver's license for over 5 years. be in the military.To act as pilot in command of an aircraft carrying passengers the pilot must have made at least three takeoffs and landings in an aircraft of the same category class and type rating are required of the same type within the preceding day before.
-90 days. in another aircraft.Except when necessary for takeoff or landing, what is the minimum safe altitude for a pilot to operate an aircraft anywhere?
-Class D airspace Class C airspace An altitude of 500 feet above the surface and no closer than 500 feet to any person vessel vehicle or structure.
-Anywhere above ground.If an in-flight emergency requires immediate action the pilot in command may deviate from the CFR To the extent required to meet the emergency but must submit a written report to the administrator within 24 hours. land the plane anywhere. ditch in the water. call for help.The final authority as to the operation of an aircraft is the cashier. the CFI.
-ATC. the pilot in command.What is the purpose of the rudder on an airplane?
-To climb To fill up the fuel tanks To land To control yawOne of the main functions of flaps during an approach and landing is to to communicate with other aircraft. to provide forward momentum. increase the angle of the decent without increasing the airspeed. to talk to ATC.In addition to a valid airworthiness certificate what documents or records must be aboard an aircraft during flight?
-Replacement batteries CFI's full name Replacement batteries Aircraft engine,airframe logbook and an owners manualWhen are non-rechargeable batteries of an emergency locator transmitter required to be replaced?
-When 50% of their useful life expires When batteries are dead 25% of useful life used When red light comes onDuring the preflight inspection who is responsible for determining the aircraft is safe for flight?
-The owner The ramp manager The CFI The pilot in command The owner The ramp managerWhat should an owner or operator know about airworthiness directives?
+Name Email Address In order to act as a pilot in command of a high-performance airplane, the pilot must have passed a flight test and a high-performance airplane. be in the military. have 600 flight hours. have a driver's license for over 5 years.To act as pilot in command of an aircraft carrying passengers the pilot must have made at least three takeoffs and landings in an aircraft of the same category class and type rating are required of the same type within the preceding 300 days.
+90 days. day before. in another aircraft.Except when necessary for takeoff or landing, what is the minimum safe altitude for a pilot to operate an aircraft anywhere?
+Class D airspace An altitude of 500 feet above the surface and no closer than 500 feet to any person vessel vehicle or structure.
+Class C airspace Anywhere above ground.If an in-flight emergency requires immediate action the pilot in command may deviate from the CFR To the extent required to meet the emergency but must submit a written report to the administrator within 24 hours. ditch in the water. land the plane anywhere. call for help.The final authority as to the operation of an aircraft is the cashier. the pilot in command.
+ATC. the CFI.What is the purpose of the rudder on an airplane?
+To land To climb To fill up the fuel tanks To control yawOne of the main functions of flaps during an approach and landing is to to talk to ATC. to provide forward momentum. to communicate with other aircraft. increase the angle of the decent without increasing the airspeed.In addition to a valid airworthiness certificate what documents or records must be aboard an aircraft during flight?
+Replacement batteries CFI's full name Transponder An aviation sectional chart Aircraft engine,airframe logbook and an owners manualWhen are non-rechargeable batteries of an emergency locator transmitter required to be replaced?
+25% of useful life used When batteries are dead When 50% of their useful life expires When red light comes onDuring the preflight inspection who is responsible for determining the aircraft is safe for flight?
+The CFI The pilot in command The owner The ramp managerWhat should an owner or operator know about airworthiness directives?
 They are mandatory.
+Mechanics are the only ones who use them.
 They must be in the plane.
 They are optional.
-Mechanics are the only ones who use them.How can you visually determine if another aircraft is on a collision course with your aircraft?
+How can you visually determine if another aircraft is on a collision course with your aircraft?
+You will hear a beeping from the navigation.
 ATC will tell you to turn.
 There will be no apparent relative motion between your aircraft and the other aircraft.
-You will hear a beeping from the navigation.
-He will flash his lights at you.The numbers 8 and 26 on the approach ends of the runway indicate that the runway is oriented approximately how long the runway is in yards.
-080° and 260° magnetic. how long the runway is in feet. your suggested speed when landing.Who should not participate in the land and hold short operations program?
-Student pilots Small planes ATC Large commercial aircraftDuring operations within controlled airspace at an altitude of more than 1200 feet, AGL but less than 10,000 feet MSL the minimum distance above the clouds requirement for VFR flight is 200 feet.
+He will flash his lights at you.The numbers 8 and 26 on the approach ends of the runway indicate that the runway is oriented approximately 080° and 260° magnetic. how long the runway is in yards. your suggested speed when landing. how long the runway is in feet.Who should not participate in the land and hold short operations program?
+Student pilots Small planes ATC Large commercial aircraftDuring operations within controlled airspace at an altitude of more than 1200 feet, AGL but less than 10,000 feet MSL the minimum distance above the clouds requirement for VFR flight is 1 mile.
+2000 feet.
 1000 feet.
-1 mile.
-2000 feet.In which type of airspace are VFR flights prohibited?
-Class E Class F Class B Class AThe correct method of stating 10,500 feet MSL to ATC is one zero thousand, five hundred. one zero five zero zero. ten thousand five hundred. one zero five hundred.During the lifecycle of a thunderstorm which stage is characterized predominately by downdrafts?
-Mature When the storm dissipates Lightening When rains starts to fallThe PITOT system provides impacts pressure for which instrument?
-The landing gear The altimeter Airspeed indicator Aneroid wafersAfter takeoff which airspeed would the pilot use to gain the most altitude in a given period of time?
+200 feet.In which type of airspace are VFR flights prohibited?
+Class E Class A Class F Class BThe correct method of stating 10,500 feet MSL to ATC is one zero five zero zero. one zero thousand, five hundred. one zero five hundred. ten thousand five hundred.During the lifecycle of a thunderstorm which stage is characterized predominately by downdrafts?
+Lightening When the storm dissipates Mature When rains starts to fallThe PITOT system provides impacts pressure for which instrument?
+The landing gear Aneroid wafers Airspeed indicator The altimeter After takeoff which airspeed would the pilot use to gain the most altitude in a given period of time?
 100 kts Vy 65 kts VxIf an aircraft is loaded 90 pounds over maximum certificated gross weight, and fuel is drained to bring the aircraft weight within limits how much fuel should be drained?
-90 lbs 15 gallons 91 lbs 90 gallonsHow far will an aircraft travel in 2 1/2 minutes with a ground speed of 98 knots?
-6.1 nautical miles 4.08 nautical miles 6.1 statute miles 4.08 statute milesA state of temporary confusion resulting from miss leading information being sent to the brain by various sensory organs are defined as spatial disorientation. leaning affect. lack of oxygen. sleep deprivation.What is hypoxia?
-Tingling feeling in hands and feet Air sickness A state of water deficiency dehydration A state of oxygen deficiency in the bodySusceptibility to carbon monoxide poisoning increases as water table increases. air pressure increases. air pressure decreases. altitude increases.
+91 lbs 90 lbs 90 gallons 15 gallonsHow far will an aircraft travel in 2 1/2 minutes with a ground speed of 98 knots?
+4.08 nautical miles 6.1 statute miles 6.1 nautical miles 4.08 statute milesA state of temporary confusion resulting from miss leading information being sent to the brain by various sensory organs are defined as spatial disorientation. leaning affect. sleep deprivation. lack of oxygen.What is hypoxia?
+A state of water deficiency dehydration A state of oxygen deficiency in the body Tingling feeling in hands and feet Air sicknessSusceptibility to carbon monoxide poisoning increases as air pressure increases. altitude increases. water table increases. air pressure decreases.